 Two to three years ago, off-the-shelf NLP and chatbot building tools were viewed as the panacea.
 However, as many banks and credit unions have learned, these solutions resolve only a small part of the problem.
 Plus they still require a significant investment (10+ FTEs) to operate in real-world production.
 This has led to many projects failing, with the experts at Gartner predicting that 40% of chatbot projects started in 2018 will have failed by the end of 2020.

 We help our customers right-size their resource strategy.
 We relieve them of the need to support the science and technology, and instead, we do this, providing best-in-class language understanding, a dedicated library of banking-specific utterances, and predefined responses.
-Rather than investing two or more years pre-launch, they can leverage a virtual assistant that is already trained in banking, out of the box.
+Rather than investing two or more years pre-launch, they can leverage a virtual banking assistant that is already trained for the financial industry, out of the box.

 |Gartner predicts 40% of chatbot projects started in 2018 will have failed by end of 2020.|